adityaghatge/Sound-Bot/SoundBot.md

                 continue;
             }

+            //Angle calculation logic
+            //Depending on the dominant mic, it chooses which side to bias and moves in that direction.

-            if (mic1_val > mic2_val && mic1_val > mic3_val)
+            //e.g. If the sound is coming from the right, it will slightly bias to the right. if (mic1_val > mic2_val && mic1_val > mic3_val)
             {
                 sg = (mic2_val > mic3_val) ? mic2_val : mic3_val;